HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

    - Turn off **breaker switch** at back of power supply
    - Allow plasma to extinguish completely

-2. **Stop Gas Flow**
+2. **Exit Sputter mode & Stop Gas Flow**
+   - Click again the currently green "SPUTTER" button in order to cancel Sputter mode.
+   - Wait for cancelling to complete.
-   - Click **SET GAS** button and set all flows to 0 sccm
+   - This will automatically close gas valves and set MFC flows back to 0.
-   - OR close MFC dialog (flows will automatically stop)
-   - Verify gas flow stops on MFC display
+   - Once complete, either go to "STAND-BY" or "VENT" or "PUMP".

 3. **Remove Sample via Load-Lock**
    - Click **LOAD/UNLOAD** button